A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Results and Discussion

 \subsection{Water Permeation Across a POPC Lipid Bilayer}

 We next consider water permeation across a POPC lipid bilayer, a standard benchmark for transport in fluid-phase membranes.
 In contrast to the slab system, direct bulk reference diffusivities no longer provide a meaningful test of the full position-dependent diffusivity profile through the membrane interior.
-We therefore assess the RTA here primarily through comparison to established fluctuation-based estimators and through propagator-level validation.
+We therefore compare the RTA with established fluctuation-based estimators and subsequently assess the resulting PMF--diffusivity pairs through propagator-level comparison with unbiased MD simulations.

 The validity of the RTA again requires trajectory segments for which the effective PMF is approximately flat.
 Convergence of the ABF bias was assessed from the time evolution of the PMF (Figure~\ref{fig:popc_fe_convergence}).
 From \qty{520}{\nano\second} onward, the PMF remains stationary and symmetric within statistical uncertainty, indicating that the bias has converged sufficiently for residence-time analysis.
 The final ABF-derived PMF is also in good agreement with the umbrella-sampling result reported in Ref.~\cite{ThomasPrabhakar2025}.